Travel the world with our range of global green teas.

 Did you know green tea predates its black/red tea counterpart and is thought to be the first tea ever created?
 Thanks to the newfound popularity of varieties like matcha, green tea is experiencing a renaissance among sippers, especially those who love drinking tea for the health benefits.
 Green tea is perfect for those after a more herbaceous or vegetal flavour with less of a caffeine hit compared to black teas (aside from matcha!).
 Given our range of green teas spans from Australia to China and Japan, plus a handful of flavourful green tea fusions, there is a green tea to suit every taste.

-Although green tea is primarily produced in China, Japan and Taiwan, today green tea is now grown and produced in many other parts of the world, even some of the traditionally black tea producing countries.
+Although green tea is primarily produced in China, Japan and Taiwan, today green tea is now grown and produced in many other parts of the world, even some of the traditionally black tea-producing countries.
 To balance out our great selection of traditional and flavoured green teas, we also look to stock Australian-made loose leaves where we can.
-Currently, we source a lovely green tea from the country regions of Victoria, which is processed in much the same way as a traditional Japanese sencha.
+Currently, we source lovely green tea from the country regions of Victoria, which is processed in much the same way as a traditional Japanese sencha.
 It has a lovely aroma and flavour and it’s great to be able to offer such a good quality locally produced product.

 With green teas, the strength and variance in flavours are partly determined by the temperatures, soil, altitude and rain conditions they grew in.
 How they’re processed is another important factor.
 In fact, the processing method is what sets the flavours of different green teas apart the most.
 Traditionally, Chinese green teas tend to be lighter in flavour than those from Japan, which are generally stronger and darker in appearance.
-Green teas can be more economical to drink as you can re-brew the same leaves up to three times in the same day.
+Green teas can be more economical to drink as you can re-brew the same leaves up to three times on the same day.

 What are the health benefits of green tea?